isaykatsman/gcars/README.md

 work on the 3110 VM.
 Then, you can run the project with ./run.sh.
 Follow the on-screen prompts, press <Enter> for each to use the default values for the simulation, and after the final prompt the simulation window should pop up.

-# User-Configuarable Parameters
-When the program starts, you will be asked to input a mutation rate.
-This rate should be in the range of (0.0, 1.0), exclusive.